-We’ve been experts at provisioning short codes since 1999 and we’ll handle the entire provisioning process for you.
-Whether it’s answering your questions, reviewing your short code application, submitting your short code application to each service provider, or helping you connect it to your application, we’ll handle everything for you so you can focus on growing your business.
+We've been in business since 1999 and we're experts at provisioning short codes.
+We'll handle the entire provisioning process for you.
+Whether it's answering your questions, reviewing your short code application, submitting your short code application to each carrier, or helping you connect it to your application, we'll handle everything for you so you can focus on business.

 The CDYNE blog has the latest content for all of your SMS short code needs.